martinlindhe/efyran/README.md

 # How auto buffing works

 e3 had a concept of Bot Buffs and Group Buffs.
-We chose to instead implement a beg-for-buff system, which makes use of "buff groups" (tags mapping to multiple buffs).
+Efyran chose to instead implement a beg-for-buff system, which makes use of "buff groups" (tags mapping to multiple buffs).
 This setup allows for a zero-configuration buff bot with default settings, while still allowing fine grained control where you need to.